Jiří Sabou

-Jiří Sabou (born 5 December 1974 in Beroun) is a Czech professional footballer (midfielder).
+Jiří Sabou (born 5 December 1974 in Beroun) is a Czech former professional footballer who played as a midfielder.

 Career

 Born in Beroun, Sabou began playing youth football for FK Beroun.
 He joined FK Viktoria Žižkov in 1998 and would play for the club until it was relegated from the Czech top flight in 2004.
 Sabou joined FK Teplice for the next four seasons.
 He rejoined Viktoria Žižkov in January 2009, and in his first match on 22 February 2009 he received a yellow card after 10 minutes and then scored an equaliser with the last touch of the game, 3 minutes into time added on.